The American Judo and Jujitsu Federation Charitable Donations

 The Master Okazaki Convention Scholarship Fund will be used to help current AJJF members attend the National Convention, who could not otherwise attend because of financial limitations.
 The scholarship may be used to pay for the cost of the complete convention package (clinics, banquet, T-shirt) or any portion thereof.

-Professor Patrick Browne was an AJJF Professor and Program Director of the AJJF Danzan Ryu Seifukujitsu Institute (DZRSI) healing arts programs.
-In 1984 Pat sponsored the first of many DZRSI programs at his home dojo in Chicago, Illinois and he was instrumental in spreading the training throughout the Midwest.
+Professor Patrick Brown was an AJJF Professor and Program Director of the AJJF Danzan Ryu Seifukujitsu Institute (DZRSI) healing arts programs.
+In 1984 Pat sponsored the first of many DZRSI programs at his home dojo in Chicago, Illinois and he was instrumental in preserving and promoting the training throughout the Midwest.
 He remained committed to teaching AJJF Jujitsu and DZRSI Healing arts for the rest of his days.

-When he passed away in 1996, the DZRSI Standards Committee established the Professor Pat Browne Massage Scholarship to honor his memory.
+When he passed away in 1996, the DZRSI Standards Committee established the Professor Pat Brown DZRRT Scholarship to honor his memory.

 The Wounded Warrior Fund is designed to support programs that employ the techniques and principles of AJJF Danzan Ryu Jujitsu to help those wounded in service to our country.
 This program is currently being conducted by Sensei Bob Kunkle through the Walter Reed Veterans Medical Center in Washington, DC.